Jobs for Women campaign

 The Jobs for Women campaign was a public campaign waged during the 1980s to win the right for women to work at the Port Kembla steelworks in Wollongong, Australia.
-The campaign won a historic court case under the Anti-Discrimination Act and set a precedent for the employment of women in non-traditional areas of work and the interpretation of direct and indirect discrimination.
+The campaign won a historic court case under the New South Wales Anti-Discrimination Act 1977 and set a precedent for the employment of women in non-traditional areas of work and the interpretation of direct and indirect discrimination.

+Robynne Murphy's 2020 documentary film, Women of Steel, tells the story of the campaign.